 Tolerance and physical and/or psychological dependence may develop, even at therapeutic doses.
-The clinical need for analgesic treatment should be reviewed regularly.
+The clinical need for analgesic treatment should be reviewed regularly (see section 4.2).
 In opioid-dependent patients and patients with a history of drug abuse or dependence, treatment should only be for short period and under medical supervision.
-Acetaminophen and Tramadol Hydrochloride Tablets should be used with caution in patients with cranial trauma, in patients prone to convulsive disorder, biliary tract disorders, in a state of shock, in an altered state of consciousness for unknown reasons, with problems affecting the respiratory center or the respiratory function, or with an increased intracranial pressure.
+Tramadol Hydrochloride/Paracetamol should be used with caution in patients with cranial trauma, in patients prone to convulsive disorder, biliary tract disorders, in a state of shock, in an altered state of consciousness for unknown reasons, with problems affecting the respiratory center or the respiratory function, or with an increased intracranial pressure.

-Acetaminophen in overdosage may cause hepatic toxicity in some patients.
+Paracetamol in overdosage may cause hepatic toxicity in some patients.

-Symptoms of withdrawal reaction, similar to those occurring during opiate withdrawal, may occur even at therapeutic doses and for short term treatment.
+Symptoms of withdrawal reaction, similar to those occurring during opiate withdrawal, may occur even at therapeutic doses and for short term treatment (see section 4.8).
 Withdrawal symptoms may be avoided by tapering it at the time of discontinuation especially after long treatment periods.
-Rarely, cases of dependence and abuse have been reported.
+Rarely, cases of dependence and abuse have been reported (see section 4.8).

-Symptoms of withdrawal reactions, similar to those occurring during opiate withdrawal may occur.
+Symptoms of withdrawal reactions, similar to those occurring during opiate withdrawal may occur (see section 4.8).

-In one study, use of tramadol during general anaesthesia with enflurane and nitrous oxide was reported to enhance intra-operative recall.
-Until further information is available, use of tramadol during light planes of anaesthesia should be avoided.
+In one study, use of tramadol during general anesthesia with enflurane and nitrous oxide was reported to enhance intraoperative recall.
+Until further information is available, use of tramadol during light planes of anesthesia should be avoided.